xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 ## Rust representation

-Since `cond` decides wheter or not the instruction is executed, I decided on the following struct to be the decoded
+Since `cond` decides whether or not the instruction is executed, I decided on the following struct to be the decoded
 instruction: